bhamnuclear/Geant4-MPI/README.md

 # Install
 does not require C++ bindings, as it uses the default C ones.
-Compatible with OpenMPI5.
+Compatible with OpenMPI 4 and 5.

-Currently under testing
+##**Working**

+Tested on:
+  ArchLinux 6.12.13-1-lts + OpenMPI-5.0.6 + Geant4-11.2.1 and Geant4-11.3.0 - Laptop
+  Rhel8.10 4.18.0-553.el8_10.x86_64 + OpenMPI-4.1.4 + Geant4-11.2.1

+Modified so that it is possible to pass command line arguments to the main program

 Geant4 MPI Interface
 ====================